margin-bqk/ACCR-replace/README.md

 ## Performance

-FastMatcher is designed for high-performance text processing:
+ACCR-Replace is designed for high-performance text processing:

 - **AC Automaton**: O(n + m + z) time complexity where n is text length, m is total pattern length, z is number of matches
 - **Regex Engine**: PCRE2-optimized matching with JIT compilation